 We knew about the risks of corticosteroids in pets, and his veterinarian reassured us that when used properly (about twice yearly), this type of steroid does the job locally at the source of pain, and does not have an effect throughout the body the way a steroid like prednisone does.
 She also told us:

 A corticosteroid injection can help reduce inflammation inside of a joint and decrease pain.
 Pain relief may last anywhere from a couple weeks to many months.
 This can be very helpful if a patient is struggling with physical therapy and recommended daily exercise aimed at building muscle and stabilizing the joint.

 Your pet will need to be sedated for the procedure, which costs about $240-$330.
 Most veterinarians can do this procedure.

-Other alternatives to corticosteroids that some, but not all veterinarians use to treat arthritis pain in pets and horses include regenerative medicine such as:
+Other alternatives to corticosteroids that some, but not all veterinarians use to treat arthritis in Tripawds and related pain in pets and horses include regenerative medicine such as:

 Interleukin-1 Receptor Antagonist Protein (IRAP): This is another type of regenerative medicine that also takes a patient’s own blood then processes it to grow and extract inflammatory mediators produced by the body.
 IRAP is used in the equine community but not as often in small animal medicine.

 â€œIt works by blocking interleukin-1, which is the major cytokine involved in the destruction of articular cartilage during the degenerative processes of osteoarthritisâ€”one of the leading causes of lameness and loss of use in equine athletes.
 In-vitro and early clinical studies using IRAP show a decrease in the amount of joint inflammation and cartilage destruction seen in osteoarthritis.â€ â€“ Cummings Veterinary Medical Center at Tufts University